RKrahl/photoidx/README.rst

 Python:

  + Python 2.7.
-The package itself should also work with Python 3, but some prerequisites only support Python 2.
+Python 3 might work as well, but has not yet been completely tested.

 Required library packages: